f-actions/font-bakery/README.md

 ### `args`

-**Mandatory** The non-path arguments to the fontbakery executable.
+**Optional** The non-path arguments to the fontbakery executable.
 For example, this is a location where the log level may be set.
 The setting below limits reporting to log levels of WARN and higher:

 ```
 args: "--loglevel WARN"